verdict-project/verdict/doc/examples.rst

 We generated 124 GB dataset by scaling (160 times) the publicly-available sales record of an actual online grocery store (`Instacart
 <https://www.instacart.com/datasets/grocery-shopping-2017>`_).
 We uploaded those
 data into Hadoop Distributed File System with five SSD-attached data nodes.
-We visualize the database schema of the dataset below.
+The database schema of the dataset and the sizes of tables are shown below.

 .. image:: _static/images/example-schema.png
     :width: 600px